 As you unfold your slides, bring the narrative to life with the people behind the technology.
 Investors know that teams, not algorithms, build great companies.
 Highlight the motivation, credibility, and shared vision of your founding group.
 When you share your journey honestly, what inspired the project, what hurdles you’ve faced, and the “aha” moments along the way, you establish trust and authenticity.
 These human details are often what persuade investors to believe in your mission, especially when backed by technical depth and market research.

 Throughout your story, return to the thread of impact.
 Tie product features or technical breakthroughs directly to real-world value, lives improved, problems solved, workflows transformed.
 Use customer voices or short anecdotes to make these outcomes tangible.
-When you show traction, do so in the context of your narrative: not just numbers, but a story of momentum and learning.
+When you show traction (evidence of market interest, such as sales or user growth), do so in the context of your narrative: not just numbers, but a story of momentum and learning.

 Do’s of an AI Pitch Deck